alignoth/alignoth.github.io/src/docs/embedding.rst

 Embedding Alignoth Outputs
 **************************

-Alignoth produces fully self-contained HTML files that can be easily embedded into other reports and workflows.
+Alignoth produces fully self-contained HTML files or Vega-Lite plots that can be easily embedded into other reports and workflows.
-This allows users to integrate alignment visualizations directly into existing analysis pipelines, documentation, or automated reporting systems such as Snakemake or Datavzrd.
+This allows users to integrate alignment visualizations directly into existing analysis pipelines or tools such as Snakemake or Datavzrd.

 Below we demonstrate how to embed Alignoth visualizations within a Datavzrd and Snakemake report.